 Attacks cost energy to use, each Pokémon has a certain number of hit points required to make it faint and you can use trainer cards and items to buff up your Squirtles, Charizards, Meowths, Pikachus and the other 800-and-something Pokémon in the ever-growing Pokedex of cards.
 One especially cool change from the slow, grindy levelling-up of the Nintendo games is that in the Pokémon TCG, Pokémon can evolve during each battle by playing the right cards to replace basic starters with their more advanced evolved forms.

-Although Pokémon’s satisfying loop of sending out Pokémon, evolving them and executing their most powerful moves has remained basically the same, later sets have introduced awesome additions like tag teams, which include two Pokémon on a single card – so you can see how Pikachu and Zekrom would fare against Eevee and Snorlax – and some special cards based on the recent Detective Pikachu movie.
+Although Pokémon’s satisfying loop of sending out Pokémon, evolving them and executing their most powerful moves has remained basically the same, later sets have introduced awesome additions like tag teams, which include two Pokémon on a single card – so you can see how Pikachu and Zarude would fare against Eevee and Corviknight.
 Plus, it’s easy to get started – just find the latest starter deck with your favourite starter Pokémon on the front and go from there.
 Double check that you haven't found anything super expensive without realising it!

 A two-player game where players compete to bring their opponent's health down to zero